wahlflo/credentialer/README.md

 Usage of credentialer.bin:
   -debug
         displays debug information
-  -failed-logMessage string
+  -failed-log string
-        logMessage files, which could not be scanned, to a file -format string
+        logs files, which could not be scanned, to a file -format string
         type of output [text, json, csv], default is text (default "text") -help